Eric-Fang/PerformanceTest/README.txt

-The tool is used to test SharePoint data access performance.
+The windows form program is to test SharePoint data access performance.

 A test list "PerformanceTest" will be created in specified SharePoint site.
 It contains 5 "single-line text" fields.